ying-teaching/python-book/misc/learn-programming.md

 ## 6 Computer Network

 [Computer Networking: A Top-Down Approach](https://gaia.cs.umass.edu/kurose_ross/index.php) is a good and easy to read book.
-The page has online lectures/labs.
+The site has links to online lectures/labs.

 ## 7 Database